OrchardCMS/OrchardCore.Commerce/docs/guides/create-webshop.md

 _Name the Widget and select the Layer where it should be rendered._

-### Step 6 — Enable a payment provider (Exactly)
+### Step 6 — Enable a payment provider (Exactly®)

 > ℹ If Exactly is not available in your region [try Stripe instead](../features/exactly-payment.md), the other payment provider OCC has built-in integration for.

 Having Products and being able to browse them is great and all, but customers will also need a way to checkout and pay for their cart's content.
 This is where payment providers come into the picture.
-We will use Exactly, the default built-in payment provider.
+We will use Exactly®, the default built-in payment provider.
 Ensure the **Orchard Core Commerce - Payment - Exactly** feature is enabled, then go to _Configuration > Commerce > Exactly API_.
 The Project ID and API Key fields need to be filled in sp payments are directed towards your account.

 ![Exactly settings.](../assets/images/create-webshop/step-6/exactly-settings.png)